1 Introduction

 • CircleLayout: Positions plots in a circular pattern.

-Each layout supports both discrete (e.g., categories) and continuous (e.g., measurements) data, with flexible functions:
+Each layout supports both discrete (e.g., categories) and continuous (e.g., numerical) data, and includes specialized alignment functions:

 For StackLayout: